-There are currently 849,492 Westpac Banking Corporation shares held short by investors – that's known as Westpac Banking Corporation's "short interest".
-This figure is 0.9% up from 842,134 last month.
+There are currently 403,120 Westpac Banking Corporation shares held short by investors – that's known as Westpac Banking Corporation's "short interest".
+This figure is 2.6% down from 413,680 last month.

 There are a few different ways that this level of interest in shorting Westpac Banking Corporation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Westpac Banking Corporation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Westpac Banking Corporation.

 Find out more about how you can short Westpac Banking Corporation stock.